 Sep.
 01, 2010 to Aug.
 31, 2013

-The solutions “UniverSelf” creates will benefit the European ICT industry by creating new business opportunities and standards, benefit EU citizens by improving Quality of Service and improving performance, and benefit telecommunications service providers and network operators by reducing time-to-market and increasing savings in operational expenditure through the optimization of human resources and a reduction in manual errors.
+The solution “UniverSelf” creates will benefit the European ICT industry by creating new business opportunities and standards, benefit EU citizens by improving Quality of Service and improving performance, and benefit telecommunications service providers and network operators by reducing time-to-market and increasing savings in operational expenditure through the optimization of human resources and a reduction in manual errors.

 “UniverSelf” is supported within the scope of the European Union’s 7th Framework Programme for Research and Technological Development (FP7) from which it has received 10M€ funding.
 UniverSelf will last 36 months (2010-2013) and take advantage of the diverse expertise and complementary skills of its members who represent the following corporations and research institutions from across the ICT industry: